What we're proposing

 • Dogs will remain prohibited at all times on the intertidal rock platforms throughout the sanctuary to protect sensitive marine life.

 Proposed changes will create only two areas along Bayside’s 17km coastline – Hampton Beach and the southern section of Ricketts Point Marine Sanctuary – where dogs will be prohibited at all times during summer.
 This ensures that community members who prefer dog-free beaches have access to such spaces during the warmer months.
-Both of these areas are situated near 24/7 permanent off-leash dog beaches.
+Both Hampton Beach and Ricketts Point South are next to 24/7 permanent off-leash dog beaches.

-We've received extensive community feedback on the changes to beach restrictions for dogs and Council will take this into consideration when making a decision on future restrictions at its 19 August 2025 meeting.
+Council will take community feedback into consideration when making a decision on future restrictions at its 19 August 2025 meeting.

 To receive updates about this project, select the blue +Subscribe button at the top of the page.